 HTTP

 HTTP support lives in @bunito/http.
-Add it when an application needs controllers, routes, middleware, request injections, JSON handling, or HTTP exceptions.
+Add it when an application needs routes, middleware, request injections, JSON handling, CORS, response handling, or HTTP exceptions.
+Controllers use the core @Controller() decorator from @bunito/bunito; route decorators and HTTP runtime pieces come from @bunito/http.

 Installation